Palace of the Normans - Royal Palace

 Palace of the Normans or Royal Palace of Palermo

-The room of king Roger II , with its decorations representing mythological scenes and performing animals, especially the famous centaur, and peacocks, leopards, swan and deer, surrounded by natural and rich vegetation.
-The Palatine Church from 2002 and 2008, was restored thank to big contribution given by the German Reinhold Wurth.
-In all times the Chapel has been considered, for its differents spiritual and religious features, ‘’the most beautiful Church in the world, the most surprising religious jewels dreamed by human thought’’.
+The Palatine Church from 2002 and 2008, has been restored thank to big contribution given by the German Reinhold Wurth.
+The Chapel has been considered in all times, for its differents spiritual and religious features, ‘’the most beautiful Church in the world, the most surprising religious jewels dreamed by human thought’’.

 Palermo Palatine Chapel